Total Minimum Hours: 72 credit hours (post-bacc)

 - In case a student fails the written examination in more than one area or fails the written or oral make-up examination, he or she will need to re-take the entire qualifying examination in the following year.

 - Students will be given a maximum of two attempts to pass the qualifying examination.
-Failure in the second year will result in being dropped from the doctoral program.
+Failure in the second year will result in being dropped from the doctoral major.

 Students will select additional coursework or Dissertation hours to complete the remaining 16 credit hours.

-The Department of Mechanical Engineering has available, on request, the Mechanical Engineering Graduate Program Handbook, which delineates the Departments entrance requirements, programs of study, supervisory committee formation, and program completion requirements.
+The Department of Mechanical Engineering has available, on request, the Mechanical Engineering Graduate Handbook, which delineates the Departments entrance requirements, programs of study, supervisory committee formation, and major completion requirements.